Bland has been banned! These herby stuffed courgettes (stuffed zucchini) are triply cheesy with a deliciously crispy golden top.

 **Please see the recipe card at the bottom of this post for the full list of ingredients.

-This recipe is designed for four large, long courgettes, approximately 22cm in length.
-If you have smaller courgettes, you can adjust the quantity by using more courgettes or reducing the filling by half.
+This recipe is tailored for four large, long courgettes, approximately 22-25cm in length.
+If you happen to have smaller courgettes, feel free to adapt the quantity by using more courgettes or scaling down the filling.

 Herbs